top of page

 Many people are striving to reduce their reliance on fossil fuels and gain greater energy independence.
 For home shoppers who want to reduce their carbon footprint, a solar-powered home is appealing, attracting potential buyers.

 The Solar Energy Industries Association produced a guide on how to value a residential solar system.
-They highlight three primary methods, which can help home sellers and appraisers can use.
+They highlight three primary methods that home sellers and appraisers can use.

 It’s important to note, too, that if the system requires any repairs or maintenance, it helps to do this before listing the home.
 If a home buyer identifies potential issues, it may make the house less appealing.

-This approach values a solar system based on the estimated income a solar system will produce for the new owner for the remaining lifespan of the equipment.
+This approach values a solar system based on the estimated income it will produce for the new owner for the remaining lifespan of the equipment.
 This involves calculating the energy-cost savings that the new owner would have paid the utility company for electricity.
-It is essential to consider equipment degradation when taking this approach because solar equipment is less efficient at producing energy over time.
-Then, any costs associated with owning the solar system are subtracted out.
+Equipment degradation is essential when taking this approach because solar equipment becomes less efficient over time.
+Then, any costs associated with owning the solar system are subtracted.

 Comparable Sales Approach

 This valuation method involves examining comparable homes with and without solar systems, similar to the approach in the Zillow study above.
 Doing this requires finding at least two pairs of similar homes, where one has solar, and the other doesn’t.
-As more homeowners go solar, this method will be easier to conduct.
+As more homeowners go solar, this method will be easier to conduct, especially for people who are knowledgeable about the real estate market.

 How To Determine If A Homeowner Has Recouped Their Initial Solar System Investment

-There are three primary ways solar homeowners recoup their investment, including the solar equipment and installation costs.
+Solar homeowners recoup their investment, including the solar equipment and installation costs, in three primary ways.
 One way is through the federal solar tax credit and applicable local solar rebates.
 Homeowners can take advantage of the solar tax credit when filing their taxes the following April, so they typically see the benefit of this incentive pretty quickly.
 Solar rebates and other solar incentives are only available in certain areas and vary by state or utility territory.

-Next, solar arrays can create a significant reduction in energy bills.
-In much of the United States, the payback period of a solar system is between five and ten years.
+Next, solar arrays can significantly reduce energy bills.
+In much of the United States, a solar system's payback period is between five and ten years.
 The return on investment varies widely depending on net metering laws and the cost of electricity and the solar system.

-Finally, the solar system can cause a significant property value increase.
-If the home is sold after the payback period on the solar system, the increased home value is pure profit.
+Finally, the solar system can significantly increase property value.
+If the home is sold after the payback period, the increased home value is pure profit.
 If the home is sold before the solar system has paid for itself in savings, the homeowner can likely recoup their initial investment and potentially make a profit during the sale of the home.

 Check out the GreenLancer blog to find more tips and information to share with your customers.
-Or, fill out our contact form today to talk with a GreenLancer Rep about your solar design and engineering needs.
+Or, fill out our contact form today to talk with a GreenLancer Rep about how GreenLancer can meet your solar design and engineering needs.

 bottom of page